 Exploring the universe

-Despite its name, this lesson is about how we have explored Mars.
+Despite its name, Exploring the universe is about how humanity has tried to learn about Mars.
 It starts with some ancient observations, before moving on to describe the satellites and rovers sent to Mars, ending with the Curiosity mission: how it was planned and what it has achieved.

 The distance between Earth and Mars

-Using Euler's forward method is simple but causes the orbit to drift, even when using very small steps.
-So what I did was use Euler's forward method with 20 small steps, figured out the change in angle this would cause, then apply this change in angle around the ellipse.
-This way, I could ensure the planet would never leave its ellipse, but could get a sufficiently accurate position that the oppositions were correctly predicted for the 120 years I had data for.
+This meant I had to make a simple simulation.
+However, using Euler's forward method, which is the simplest method, causes the orbit to drift, even when using very small steps.
+Even more complex methods drift a fair bit over one hundred years.
+So instead, I used Euler's forward method with 20 small steps, figured out the change in angle this would cause, then applied this change in angle around the ellipse.
+This way, I could ensure the planet would never leave the elliptical path I'd set, and I could get the planets' positions around the ellipse accurately enough that the oppositions were correctly predicted for all the values I had.